Tyson Ritter: Personal life

 Ritter and actress Elena Satine were engaged in April 2013 and married on New Year's Eve that year.
-Satine gave birth to their son in 2021.
+They have a son.
 Ritter lived in New Zealand during the COVID-19 pandemic.
 Ritter announced that he and his family were moving to Tulsa, Oklahoma, in 2023.

-Ritter joined OnlyFans as a content creator in June 2025.
-He told GQ that "[T]hey can expect full-frontal rock and roll with all access", and assured he had the support of his bandmates in joining the platform.
+Ritter joined OnlyFans in June 2025 as part of the promotion for the All-American Rejects' single "Easy Come, Easy Go", released on June 5 and later included on their album Sandbox.
+He described the account to GQ as offering "full-frontal rock and roll with all access", while discussing OnlyFans as a way for the band to connect directly with fans outside traditional music-industry channels.
+The account offered behind-the-scenes material and an alternate version of the "Easy Come, Easy Go" music video, while playing on OnlyFans' association with adult content.
+Vice reported that Ritter's early posts included suggestive shower photographs rather than explicit material.

 Equipment

 Ritter likes to use Fender bass guitars.
 He had previously used Epiphone Flying V or Epiphone Explorer basses during the era of The All-American Rejects, until he started to favor a Fender Precision Bass and started using them more often in his songs.
 Ritter was also seen using a Gibson Thunderbird bass on their early tours for Move Along and also with a rare Jackson Guitars V Bass.
 He then later used Fender Jaguar Bass guitars for later tours before switching back to Fender Precision Basses.